-(v) Amendments to References to the Conceptual Framework in IFRS Standards
+(i) Amendments to References to the Conceptual Framework in IFRS Standards

 Published by the IASB in March 2018.
-The amendments are effective for annual reporting beginning on or after 1 January 2020 and have not yet been endorsed by the EU.
+The amendments are effective for annual reporting beginning on or after 1 January 2020 and has been endorsed by the EU.

-(vi) Amendment to IFRS 3 Business Combinations, IAS 1 and IAS 8: Definition of material
+(ii) Amendment to IFRS 3 Business Combinations